remix-run/react-router/docs/getting-started/concepts.md

 });
 ```

-Apps don't need to set up their own history objects--that's job of `<Router>`.
+Apps don't need to set up their own history objects - that's job of `<Router>`.
 It sets up one of these objects, subscribe to changes in the [history stack](#history-stack), and finally updates its state when the [URL](#url) changes.
 This causes the app to re-render and the correct UI to display.
 The only thing it needs to put on state is a `location`, everything else works from that single object.

 ### Locations